Last reviewed: 1/4/2023

 Additionally, Alice!
-Health Promotion staff are available during drop-in hours to talk with students about their health questions and how to access resources related, but not limited to those listed above.
+Health Promotion staff are available during drop-in hours to talk with students about their health questions and how to access resources related to (but not limited to) those listed above.
 If you are not sure where to start, the staff aims to help connect students with information and resources to make informed decisions regarding a broad range of health-related topics.
 Alice! is also a confidential resource.

 Supporting Male Survivors of Violence

 Men can be survivors of violence, as adults or as children.
 They may also be friends, relatives, and partners of survivors.
 The Sexual Violence Response team is glad to help men better understand the dynamics of violence; we also encourage anyone who is personally dealing with issues related to violence to use the services available through the Rape Crisis/Anti-Violence Support Center.

 Contact SVR at 212-854-4357 for information about on- and off-campus resources.